 If you’re using a brand of CBD that does not publish their lab results, it could contain THC.
 This could lead to failing a drug test, which could then result in the loss of a job.

-If you’re in the military, work as a first responder, or work in any field that conducts random drug tests, it is always best to check with your employer or the organization doing the testing to ensure that they are not testing for CBD.
+If you’re in the military, work as a first responder, or work in any field that conducts random drug tests, it is always best to check with your employer or the organisation doing the testing to ensure that they are not testing for CBD.

 Will Zero THC CBD Oil Alter Drug Test Results?
 Does CBD Show Up In A Drug Test?